Liz Sheridan, veteran actress and ‘Seinfeld’ mom, dies at 93: reports - NewsBreak

 ( KSWB ) — Liz Sheridan, an accomplished actress of stage and screen who had her breakout role in the 1990s playing Jerry’s mom on “Seinfeld,” has died, according to multiple media reports.
 She was 93.

 Sheridan died peacefully in her sleep early Friday, TMZ and Deadline reported.
-Her death comes just five days after her 93rd birthday and nearly two weeks after her fellow “Seinfeld” star Estelle Harris, who played George Constanza’s mother on the sitcom, also died at age 93 .‘Non-earthquake event’ triggered false report of quake: USGS
+Her death comes just five days after her 93rd birthday and nearly two weeks after her fellow “Seinfeld” star Estelle Harris, who played George Constanza’s mother on the sitcom, also died at age 93 .Full Pink Moon to dazzle the night sky ahead of Easter

 A New York native, Sheridan’s IMDb page shows dozens of roles through the years , including another role she’s remembered for in playing the supporting character Raquel Ochmonek on the 1980s hit “ALF.”